Discover resources available to our donor families for honoring loved ones who shared the gift of life.

 OVERVIEW:

-DNA began a five-year strategic plan in 2022, which included exploration of a DCC as one of five strategies to improve our ability to carry out our mission.
-Through the strategic planning process, it became clear that collaboration with a Phoenix-based hospital to establish a DCC would magnify the generosity of donors and their families, expand our impact on lives saved through the vital gift of organ donation for transplantation, and would increase effectiveness for an everchanging Arizona health care system.
+DNA began a five-year strategic plan in 2022, which included exploration of a DCC as one of multiple strategies to improve our ability to carry out our mission of saving and healing lives through donation.
+Through the strategic planning process, it became clear that a DCC could more fully realize the generosity of donors and their families, expand the impact on lives saved through the vital gift of organ donation, and would increase effectiveness within the everchanging Arizona and national health care systems.

 DEFINITIONS: